oren/Blog/Using Google Drive and Calendar/Post.md

 client := oauth2.NewClient(context.Background(), oauth2.StaticTokenSource(token))
 ```

 We need an ***OAuth2 client*** to use the Google API, so we create one.
-It takes a context, for lack of which we just use the background context.
-It also needs a token source.
-As we only want to make one request and know that this token will suffice we create a static token source which will always generate the same token which we've passed to it.
+It takes a *context*, for lack of which we just use the *background context*.
+It also needs a *token source*.
+As we only want to make one request and know that this token will suffice we create a *static token source* which will always generate the same *token* which we've passed to it.

 ## Creating the Calendar app.